-Patricia G. Kinner, M.A., Director www.niagara.edu/oas
+Diane E. Stoelting, M.S., Director www.niagara.edu/oas

 he Office of Academic Support (OAS), is designed to provide assistance to students through courses, tutoring and a writing center.
 Academic accommodations for students with disabilities are coordinated through OAS based on documented needs.
-The Office of Academic

-Support also offers workshops and individual sessions to support students' academic success.
+The Office of Academic Support also offers workshops and individual sessions to support students' academic success.

-The Office of Academic Support serves as the coordinating department for the university's skills assessment testing program and for academic progress records.
+The Office of Academic Support serves as the coordinating department for the university's academic progress records.
 The center's services are available to all university students.

-CRL 101 Critical Literacy
+CRL 101 - Critical Literacy